gurleen/gscheme/README.md

 gscheme is a tiny Scheme interpreter written in Python 3.

 It is far from complete.
 You can find all builtin functions in `env.py`.
-File I/O is a notable absence.

 ## Usage